-Manga is the book equivalent of anime, although most anime seem to be derived from the manga.
+Manga is the book equivalent of anime, although most anime seem to be derived from the manga or visual novels.
 These read from right to left and can be found in English too, although they are pricey and you could end up sitting saddled with hundreds of them and nowhere to store them.
 The South African market was minuscule and when I was buying them they retailed at roughly R120 each (in the UK they sell for around £11.50 per volume).
 When it came to disposal time I ended up with this pile of books and nobody wanted them.
 I also collected anime figurines and have quite a few left over from my days in South Africa.
 They too were pricey but the resemblance to the characters they depict is amazing.
 If I had been able to find them easily I would have had a huge collection, but pricewise the expense is not really warranted.
 And, once you have them there is no way to resell them as there is no real market.

 Like it or not anime and manga is not a mainstream activity that is pursued in the west.
 I really struggled to find like-minded people in South Africa and the few internet groups that I did encounter were graveyards of activity.
 And, whether you like it or not the preponderance of characters is female, young and curvy and the viewership is mostly male.
 There are however a few excellent male characters and Takashi Natsume from the anime Natsume Yuujinchou springs to mind almost immediately.
 He is surprisingly “normal” and overall a very likable character.
 Male dominated anime does have a small following amongst females, and there is an even smaller group known as Fujoshi (腐女子, lit. “rotten girl”) and they are female fans of manga, anime and novels that feature romantic relationships between men (known as Yaoi).